-Each student is expected to write a 2 to 3 page review of one paper from each of the 9 course topics from the syllabus, thus totaling 9 reviews.
-The first review will be worth 3% credit while the remaining 8 reviews will be worth 4% credit each.
+Each student is expected to write a 2 to 3 page review of one paper from each course topic, thus totaling 10 reviews.
+First five reviews will carry 3% credit each, while the last five reviews will carry 4% credit each.
 A paper review will typically include the paper summary, its strengths and weaknesses, and any suggestions for improvement.
 No collaboration is allowed for writing the paper reviews.